andree-surya/moji4j/README.md

 ## Romanization Convention

-The romanization convention in this library is loosely based on the modern [Hepburn system](1), with adjustments to avoid conversion ambiguity.
+The romanization system adopted by this library is loosely based on the [modern Hepburn system][1], with adjustments for cases that might causes ambiguity during conversion.

 | Cases           | Romaji    | Kana
 |-----------------|-----------|-----------